ItalyStrap/advanced-control-manager/readme.txt

 = Get involved =

-If you want to contribute [click here](https://github.com/overclokk/italystrap-extended)
+If you want to contribute [click here](https://github.com/overclokk/italystrap-extended) do a fork and do a pull request :-)

 [![Built with Grunt](https://cdn.gruntjs.com/builtwith.png)](http://gruntjs.com/)